synereo/blog.synereo.com/_posts/2016-03-15-Synereo's-Minimum-Lovable-Product.markdown

 We're excited to be able to share further in future prototypes where we will be looking for user research feedback on more specific user interactions.
 For now, enjoy!<BR>

-Click around, scroll up and down, and feel free to add comments using UXPin's commenting features available on the main navigation accessible from the lower left hand corner!
+Click around, scroll up and down, and feel free to add comments using UXPin's commenting features available on the main navigation accessible from the lower left hand corner! <BR>

-*You can also come talk to us directly on the #design channel of our [Slack](slack.synereo.com).*
+*You can also come talk to us directly on the #design channel of our [Slack](slack.synereo.com).*<BR>

 Thank you for your attention with this evolving experience!